KaiserRyo/v8/README.md

 ### Patching V8

-In order to allow cross-compiling, a small patch to add the QNX Makefile needs to be applied.
-Please download and apply the *qnx-build.patch* above in this repository in the root of your V8 directory:
+In order to allow easy cross-compiling, a small patch to add a Makefile for QNX needs to be applied.
+Please download and apply the **qnx-build.patch** above in this repository in the root of your V8 directory:

     cd $V8_DIR
     git am qnx-build.patch